ArmaanKatyal/go-api-gateway/README.md

 It is a work-in-progress API Gateway built in Go, designed for learning and experimentation.
 It includes various essential features commonly found in production API Gateways.

+If you are looking for an actual lightweight production grade api-gateway checkout [motiv-labs/janus](https://github.com/motiv-labs/janus)

 Features:

 -   [x] URL Rewriting